-- 1. The infant is detained in the hospital (prolonged infant hospitalization) and the mother is discharged; OR - 2.
+- The newborn is detained in the hospital (prolonged infant hospitalization due to prematurity, less than 27 weeks gestation, or low birth weight, less than 2500 grams) and the mother is discharged; OR - 2.
 The infant has a congenital anomaly that interferes with its ability to feed (e.g., Down Syndrome, cleft lip or palate, cardiac anomaly, Pierre-Robin syndrome); OR - 3.
 The infant has neurological problems (e.g., facial palsy, cerebral palsy, oral-motor dysfunction); OR - 4.
 The infant is unable to initiate breast-feeding due to a medical condition (e.g., prematurity, oral defect); OR - 5.
-Prematurity less than 37 weeks gestation; OR - 6.
-Low birth weight less than 2500 grams; OR - 7.
-Failure to thrive.
+A newborn or infant 12 months or younger with failure to thrive.